ad-freiburg/ad-blog/content/post/project-better-map-matching-mobile-phones-to-public-transit-vehicles/index.md

 | PTS | --- | --- | --- | --- | --- | --- |
 | PTVM | --- | --- | --- | --- | --- | --- |

-## Accuracy and query speed
+## Accuracy and Query Time

-In this chapter, we evaluate how well PTS and PTVM perform in terms of accuracy and query speed.
+In this chapter, we evaluate how well PTS and PTVM perform in terms of accuracy and query time.

 ### Method